Author by a waterfall on Croatia and Bosnia and Herzegovina roadtrip

 Mostar bridge: The more you learn about the divers jumping from the bridge the more impressive their performance gets.

-Mostar Old bazar market: It’s full of handmade jewelry, sweets, cezves and other colourful tidbits.
-The window shopping experience here is on steroids.
+Mostar Old bazar market: The window shopping experience here is on steroids.

 Koski Mehmed Pasha Mosque: A beautiful example of Islamic architecture.
 It will be especially interesting if you (same as I) haven’t been to any mosques before.